Bhavesh979/password-analyzer/README.md

-# 🔐 Password Strength Analyzer
+🔐 Password Strength Analyzer

-🚀 **Project built for the Google Tools Hackathon**
+🚀 Project built for the Google Tools Hackathon

 Password Strength Analyzer is a cybersecurity web application that analyzes password security and helps users create stronger passwords.
-The system checks common password security rules and classifies passwords as **Weak, Moderate, or Strong**.
+The system checks common password security rules and classifies passwords as Weak, Moderate, or Strong.

-The tool also generates secure passwords and stores password analysis data using **Firebase Firestore** for security analytics.
+The tool also generates secure passwords and stores password analysis data using Firebase Firestore for security analytics.

 ---

-## 🌐 Live Demo
+🌐 Live Demo

 🔗 https://password-analyzer-4kwd.onrender.com

 ---

-## ✨ Features
+✨ Features

 - 🔍 Password strength analysis
 - 🔑 Strong password generator
 - 💡 Security suggestions for weak passwords